Azure/kubeflow-aks/README.md

 > :bulb: In order to use the `kustomize` command below to deploy Kubeflow, you must use [Kustomize v3.2.0](https://github.com/kubernetes-sigs/kustomize/releases/tag/v3.2.0).
 More info [here](https://github.com/kubeflow/manifests#prerequisites).

-## Deploy Kubeflow without TLS
+## Deploy Kubeflow without TLS using Default Password

 This deployment option is for testing only.
-To deploy with TLS, please click here: [Deploy kubeflow with TLS](./Deploy-with-tls.md).
+To deploy with TLS, and change default password, please click here: [Deploy kubeflow with TLS](./Deploy-with-tls.md).
    > :warning: This deployment option would require users to have access to the kubernetes cluster.
 For a better deployment option that doesn't have this restriction, please head to the [Deploy kubeflow with TLS](./Deploy-with-tls.md) option.

 From the root of the repo, `cd` into kubeflow's  `manifests` directory and make sure you are in the `v1.6-branch`.